Small groups of finite Morley rank with a supertight automorphism: Introduction

 \begin{conjecture}[The Cherlin-Zilber conjecture] Infinite simple groups of finite Morley rank are isomorphic to algebraic groups over algebraically closed fields. \end{conjecture}

-The topic of groups of finite Morley rank lies in the border between model theory and group theory.
-From the purely group-theoretic point of view, infinite simple groups of finite Morley rank belong somewhere in the middle of algebraic group theory and finite group theory.
+The topic of groups of finite Morley rank lies in the border between model theory and group theory and, from the group-theoretic point of view, the topic belongs somewhere in between algebraic group theory and finite group theory.

-The classification of simple algebraic groups as Chevalley groups can be done by studying the maximal algebraic tori and their actions on unipotent subgroups---one then reveals the associated connected Dynkin diagram which determines the Lie type of the group in concern.
+The classification of simple algebraic groups as Chevalley groups can be done by studying the maximal algebraic tori and their actions on unipotent subgroups; one then reveals the associated connected Dynkin diagram which determines the Lie type of the group in concern.
 The Classification of Finite Simple Groups (CFSG) states that, putting aside alternating groups and a handful of sporadic groups, a simple non-abelian finite group is a (twisted) group of Lie type.
 Again, one may identify the (twisted) group in concern by identifying the associated building.

-Due to the (model-theoretically) tame nature of groups of finite Morley rank, from the wide tool-box developed in geometric stability theory (see \cite{Pillay1996}), only few are useful in our context.
-Also, techniques of algebraic geometry cannot be applied straightforwardly---this is because we do not have fully satisfactory first-order analogues of all important algebraic notions such as an algebraic torus (though the notion of a \emph{decent torus} introduced by Cherlin turned out to be extremely useful).
+Due to the (model-theoretically) tame nature of groups of finite Morley rank, from the wide tool-box developed in geometric stability theory, only few are useful in our context.
+Also, the first-order setting forbids the use of methods from algebraic geometry.
 As a result, in terms of techniques, the topic of infinite simple groups of finite Morley rank was pushed towards finite group theory.
 Indeed, so-far, the most fruitful approach towards the Cherlin-Zilber conjecture is the one commonly known as the \emph{Borovik programme}.
 In this approach, one borrows techniques from finite group theory and, using these techniques, aims towards `the analogue of CFSG in the context of infinite simple groups of finite Morley rank'.
 Below we briefly explain the greatest achievements of the Borovik programme and describe the current state of the Cherlin-Zilber conjecture.
 This then allows us to introduce and motivate our results and framework in satisfactory manners.